The Best Medical Alert Systems with Fall Detection of 2026

 Types of fall detection devices

 When you shop for a medical alert system, you can choose from many types of fall detection wearable devices.
 Medical alert buttons can be worn around your neck or clipped onto a belt.
-And there are also lots of watches with fall detection capabilities, including more basic models and smartwatches.
+And there are also lots of medical alert watches with fall detection capabilities, including more basic models and smartwatches.

 Watches with fall detection can be appealing because they may look less like a medical device.
 But research has found that watches or devices worn on a wrist aren’t as accurate as those that are worn on a belt or necklace.3 That’s because natural arm movements can signal false alarms in devices worn on the arm.

 Ambient sensors can also be positioned in your home to recognize a fall and signal the medical alert system that you need help.
-These sensors are limited to use inside of a house.
+These sensors are limited to use inside a house.
 If you’ll be walking or gardening outside, you will need a wearable device when you’re out of the home.

 How accurate is fall detection?